-A fallen cake has an extra-special way of ruining your day.
-After you've whipped up a seemingly perfect batch of cake batter, poured it carefully in your pan and slid it into the oven, you have every right to expect a beautiful cake to come out.
-But sometimes that just doesn't happen.
-Sometimes you've got a sunken cake on your hands.
+Picture this: you've whipped up a seemingly-perfect batch of cake batter, poured it carefully in your pan and slid it into the oven.
+You expect a beautiful cake to come out ... only to notice it's completely sunk.
+Talk about a total bummer.

 If you want to send a cake decorator into panic mode, mention you're planning a beach wedding.
 In August.